esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 Dimension Ordering
 ~~~~~~~~~~~~~~~~~~

 ..
-Warning:: The underlying ESMF library is built with a mix of Fortran and C++
+Warning:: The underlying ESMF library is built with a mix of Fortran and C/C++
     and follows Fortran conventions with respect to array indexing and
     dimension ordering.
 Some effort has been made to make ESMPy feel more
     natural to the Python user where possible.
 This means that ESMPy uses